attilammagyar/music/etc/art_track/README.md

    copy from your background image where every pixel is transparent, except for those where the mask is white.
 Save this image as `grid.png`.
 This image will be used for separating the bars of the audio power spectrum display.
- * Make a copy of your song in high-quality MP3 format as `audio.mp3`.
+ * Make a copy of your song in high-quality MP3 format as `audio.wav`.
  * Run `art_track.sh` (make sure that a recent version of [FFmpeg][ffmpeg] is on your `PATH`) to generate `art_track.mkv`.